b-mi/AppIconResizer/README.md

 # AppIconResizer
-Resize source png image into other sizes of app icons
+Resize source png/ico image into other sizes of app icons (for Angular PWA application)

 ## Usage: